akikoo/one-web-boilerplate/README.md

        compass watch /{pathtoworkingcopy}/webroot/assets

 * Media Queries are based on 16px default font size and defined in ems.
-    If you don't go for responsive design (you should!), just replace the default
-    @import rules in /webroot/assets/scss/main-ie.scss with your own modular ones.
     The framework is designed to be modular so you should split the rules into logical modules, and place the styles in /webroot/assets/scss/components/modules.
     For more info on how to categorize your CSS, see SMACSS: http://smacss.com/.